barryclark/jekyll-now/_posts/2019-08-12-illustrated-gpt2.md

   <br />
 </div>

 After the multiplication, we slap on our attention mask triangle.
-It set the cells we want to mask to -infinity or a very small number (e.g. -1 billion in GPT2):
+It set the cells we want to mask to -infinity or a very large negative number (e.g. -1 billion in GPT2):

 <div class="img-div-any-width" markdown="0">
   <image src="/images/gpt2/transformer-attention-mask.png"/>